marina601/discover-malta/README.md

     - This feature is available only for admin users
     - They can access this page from their profile page, where the link is displayed
     - The page contains a form and asks the user to fill in the required information
-    - If the form is valid the data is stored in the database and the user is redirected to trip_details page, where they can reveiw the trip created
+    - If the form is valid the data is stored in the database and the user is redirected to the trip_details page, where they can review the trip created
-    - Toast message also displayed letting the user know they trip has been added to the database.
+    - Toast message also displayed letting the user know their trip has been added to the database.
     - Admin user may choose to edit or delete the trip from this page.
-    - If a not logged in user tries to acces this page, they will be redirected to the login page.
+    - If a not logged in user tries to access this page, they will be redirected to the login page.
     - If a user is logged in, but not admin tries to access this page they will see the message displayed that they do not have permission to access this page.

 ##### back to [content](#table-of-content)

 ### Update Trip Page
     - This feature is available for admin users only
-    - They can access this page from trips.html or trip_detail.html pages, where update button is displayed
+    - They can access this page from trips.html or trip_detail.html pages, where the update button is displayed
     - The link takes the admin user to the pre-populated form with the trip they choose to edit.
     - Alert in the form of toast appears on the page letting them know which trip they are editing
-    - Form erros are displayed to the user if the information entered is incorrect
+    - Form errors are displayed to the user if the information entered is incorrect
     - Once the form is submitted, the admin user is being redirected to the trip_detail.html to check the information entered.
     - Admin user may choose to edit or delete the trip from this page.
-    - If a not logged in user tries to acces this page, they will be redirected to the login page.
+    - If a not logged in user tries to access this page, they will be redirected to the login page.
-    - If a user is logged in, but not admin tries to access this page they will see the message displayed that they do not have permission to access this page.
+    - If a user is logged in, but not admin, tries to access this page they will see the message displayed that they do not have permission to access this page.

 ### Delete Trip
    - This feature is available for admin user only
    - The admin user may delete a specific trip from trips.html or trip_detail.html, where the buttons are located
-   - When the button is triggered, a modal appear asking the user to confirm their decision.
+   - When the button is triggered, a modal appears, asking the user to confirm their decision.
    - Once the trip is deleted the alert message in form of toast appears letting the user know the trip has been deleted.
    - Once the 'delete' button is pressed the trip is being deleted from the database